ianlcurtis/devboxlab/README.md

 If you disabled any Azure AD security features to move through the lab quicker, **this is the time to re-enable them.**
 If you would like to keep resources deployed, ensure that you **stop the Dev Box instances via the Dev Box Portal** (in future instances will hibernate when unused, but this feature is not yet available).

-Thank you for completing the lab!
+**Thank you for completing the lab!**

-# Lab 5 - Already finished?
+# Lab 6 - Already finished?
 Optional Bonus activities!

 ## Try App Templates